A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: The excited states

 \subsection{Deconfined excitations}

 The deconfined excitations of this model are similar to that of the toric code.
 Consider a string operator, $E_{v_1,v_2}$, which denotes the action of $M_2$ on each edge of a connected path on the lattice starting at the vertex $v_1$ and ending at the vertex $v_2$.
-See Fig. \ref{Fig:exc1} for an illustration of such a string operator of the smallest length.
+See Fig. \ref{Fig:exc1} for an illustration of such a string operator of the smallest length, i.e. supported on a single edge.
 This string commutes with all vertex operators intersected by this path except $A_{v_1}$ and $A_{v_2}$.
 It anti-commutes with both $A_{v_1}$ and $A_{v_2}$, and therefore \be E_{v_1,v_2} P_{v} = \ee where $P^{\perp}_v = (1/2)(1- A_v)$ is the projector to the $-1$ eigensector of $A_v$.
 Consequently, for a generic seed state $\ket{s}$,

 It is easy to see that $\mathcal{P}_{v_1,v_2}$ is the projector to the subspace with energy $+4$ above the groundstate in which two vertices, namely $v_1$ and $v_2$ are \textit{excited}. $\ket{v_1,v_2}$ is thus an energy eigenstate.